krisapa/peerbeam/README.md

 peerbeam receive
 ```

-You can also query a STUN server for ICE candidates by running:
+You can also query a STUN server:
 ```bash
 peerbeam stun
 ```